OpenNebula/docs/source/operation/vm_setup/vcenter.rst

 * **Windows** >= 7
 * **Windows Server** >= 2008

 If you already happen to have a VM or Template in vCenter with the installed OS you can start it and prepare it to be used with OpenNebula.
-Alternativelly you can start an installation process with the OS media.
+Alternatively you can start an installation process with the OS media.

 .. include:: install_steps.txt